justincfeng/cereal.jl/docs/src/index.md

 emission points are constructed by finding points on the past light cone of the target point `Xtar`.

 Three different methods for finding the intersection point have been implemented, which are represented by the strings `CFM10`, `FHC21` and `RTC21`.
 The method `RTC21` (see reference below) is recommended, but requires at least five emission points.

-The location function is defined by the following:
+To select the locator function associated with the method `RTC21`, use the `cereal.locatorfunc` function, which outputs the appropriate locator
+function:

     locator = cereal.locatorfunc(5,"RTC21")

+The first argument is the number of emission points; for the method `RTC21`, the value should be at least `5` (larger values yield functions which take additional points into consideration).
+Once the locator function is selected, one may feed the emission point matrix `X` into the locator function to obtain the intersection point `Xc`:

+    Xc = locator(X)

+The intersection point may then be compared with `Xtar`:

+    Xc - Xtar

+In most cases, the differences in the components should be on the order of the machine precision (``∼10^{-15}`` for the default floating point type `Float64`).

+### Other methods

+The methods `CFM10`, `FHC21` are four point methods, the first argument of `cereal.locatorfunc` can have a value of at least `4`.

+To try out the method `CFM10`, one may use the following command:

+    locator4a = cereal.locatorfunc(4,"CFM10")

+To try out the method `FHC21`, use:

+    locator4b = cereal.locatorfunc(4,"FHC21")

+Since four point methods generally suffer from the bifurcation problem (see Coll et al., Phys.
+Rev. D 86, 084036 (2012)), these locator functions return a tuple of points.
+It should be mentioned that if one feeds ``4×5`` matrix `X`, the functions `locator4a` and `locator4b` only use the first four emission points.

+    Xca = locator4a(X)

+    Xcb = locator4b(X)

+In the tuple `Xca`, either `Xca[1]` or `Xca[2]` should be close to the point `Xtar`.

+If one increases the number of emission points, then the resulting functions take additional emission points into consideration for the purpose of minimizing errors:

+    locator5a = cereal.locatorfunc(5,"CFM10")

+    locator5b = cereal.locatorfunc(5,"FHC21")

+### Evaluation

+Routines have been written to evaluate the methods more comprehensively.
+The function `cereal.ceval.main(locator,N,q,ne)` takes a locator function `locator` generates `N` sets of emission points `X` on the past light cone of target points `Xtar`, feeds each set into `locator`, and checks that `locator` yields results `Xc` that differ from `Xtar` by a factor less than a threshold value `q`.
+One may run the following:

+    cereal.ceval.main(cereal.locatorfunc(4,"CFM10"),100000,1e-6,4)

+    cereal.ceval.main(cereal.locatorfunc(4,"FHC21"),100000,1e-6,4)

+    cereal.ceval.main(cereal.locatorfunc(5,"RTC21"),100000,1e-9,5)

+    cereal.ceval.main(cereal.locatorfunc(6,"RTC21"),100000,5e-13,6)

+At most, one should encounter less than `10` failures in each case.

 ## References